marinoandrea/wasm-iot/environment/README.md

 - inventory: contains the definition(s) for the machines that shall be managed by Ansible
 - playbooks: contains all playbooks that will be executed.
+- dataTransformation: contains Dockerfiles that provide the environment we used to transform our experiment data